What to Do After a Car Accident

 1. Check for Injuries

 Some car accident injuries are obvious, many are not.
-The most common injuries are whiplash, fractured or broken bones and lacerations that cause bleeding.
+The most common car accident injuries are whiplash, fractured or broken bones and lacerations that cause bleeding.
 Do a self-examination first and, if possible, check on passengers in your car and the other vehicle.
 If you are seriously hurt, don’t move.
 Wait for emergency medical service workers to arrive on the scene.
 If you are able, move your vehicle off the road and into a safe area, while you wait for police and emergency medical service providers.

 2. Call 911